20 Ways to Challenge Yourself This Year For Web Developers

 2. Join a Code Contest

-CodeVember, the month-long coding challenge of Codepen has been great fun for both the participants as well as wider audiences who checked out the amazing work of many talented developers.
-Joining a code contest or competition is an excellent idea not just to practice and test your knowledge, but also to take a peek at what your peers are up to as well as to get some new tips.
+CodeVember, the month-long coding challenge of Codepen, has been great fun for both the participants as well as wider audiences who checked out the amazing work of many talented developers.
+Joining a coding contest or competition is an excellent idea not just to practice and test your knowledge, but also to take a peek at what your peers are up to as well as to get some new tips.

 3. Learn a New Framework